 Furthermore, according to Veerkamp, the books of the Torah that were emerging at this time, especially Exodus and Numbers, contain a coded history of this Torah republic under Persian supremacy that reflects numerous conflicts between the Aaronite (or Zadokite) priesthood and the Levites who called upon Moses. <8> In the narrative of the Golden Calf, the Levites maintain the upper hand against the priesthood, which allows the idolatry of the people.
 In the narrative of Korah’s rebellion, revolting Levites are literally swallowed up by the earth.
 I mention this to show that the Torah already contains passages that are decidedly critical of the priesthood.

-↑ 2.2 Caiaphas and Hannas Officiated Longest as High Priests in the 1st Century
+↑ 2.2 Caiaphas and Annas as the Most Important High Priests in the 1st Century

 What the historian Josephus has to say about Caiaphas, you summarize succinctly as follows: (22)